teffalump/rentport/README.md

                 + Minimal info
                 + User experience degradation
             + For now, let's do 2 b/c it is simpler
+            + I think I need to store some info locally b/c...
+                + Without, can't assign tenant to payment without doing lots of weird querying (like, iterating prev landlord with stripe)
+            + How to mitigate info?
+Simply save the charge id, from, to info from the webhook but only that!

 # Other thoughts
 + Return json?
 Or valid html?
 Like tables, etc.